DCC-EX/website/docs/start/diy-starter-kit.md

 * __Command Station:__ An Arduino with DCC++ software already uploaded and a Motor Controller Shield prepped and installed.
 This is often abbreviated to just "CS"

 !!!
 NOTE
-    Keep in mind that if you just want to run trains and start without the separate Raspberry Pi and JMRI, you can purchase just the Arduino Mega and Motorshield combination and use our exWebThrottle.
+    Keep in mind that if you just want to run trains and start without the separate Raspberry Pi and JMRI, you can purchase just the Arduino Mega and Motorshield combination and use our WebThrottle-EX.

 # What You Will Need